Washington reacts to Roy Moore allegations

 "President Trump is the leader of the Republican party in America.
 It's his responsibility to step forward and say more and do more when it comes to this situation in Alabama," Durbin said.

-Sen. Pat Toomey, R-Pennsylvania, said Sunday that the GOP should consider supporting Luther Strange, the President's choice in the Alabama Republican primary, as a write-in candidate,
+Sen. Pat Toomey, R-Pennsylvania, said Sunday that the GOP should consider supporting Luther Strange, the President's choice in the Alabama Republican primary, as a write-in candidate.
+Strange, a former Alabama attorney general, was appointed to fill the Senate seat by former Gov. Robert Bentley in February, but lost the September primary to Moore.

-"Luther Strange would be a strong candidate for a write-in," he told NBC's "Meet the Press."
+"Luther Strange would be a strong candidate for a write-in," he told "Meet the Press."

 "We've got a 40-year-old allegation that is unprovable, probably," Toomey added.
 "And despite that, many of us are suggesting that the preponderance of the evidence seems to support the accuser and, therefore, many of us, I'll speak for myself, would prefer for Roy to step aside.
 I think that's a responsible way to approach this."